alexpaul/Movie-Curator/README.md

     res.send(`<h1>Welcome to Movie Curator</h1>`)
 })
 ```
 8. Save the file, run the node server `node index.js` and navigate to the home directory at `localhost:3000` on your Browser.
-Observe the rendered HTML "Welsome to Movie Curator".
+Observe the rendered HTML "Welcome to Movie Curator".